onehundredfeet/hmecs/README.md

   // All of necessary for meta-functions views will be defined and initialized under the hood,
   // but it is also possible to define the View manually (initialization is still not required)
   // for additional features such as counting and sorting entities;
-  // Note: Does not support @:worlds atm var named:View<Name>;
+  // Note: Does not support @:worlds var named:View<Name>;

   @:update function sortAndPrint() {